Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Jazz Chisholm and his .558 slugging percentage over his past 10 games, take on starter Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.
+The Miami Marlins, including Jazz Chisholm and his .651 slugging percentage over his past 10 games, take on starting pitcher Ryan Pepiot and the Los Angeles Dodgers at LoanDepot park, Thursday at 6:40 PM ET.

-In his last game, he notched a home run while going 3-for-4 against the Dodgers.
+In his last game, he collected three RBI (going 2-for-4 with a home run) against the Dodgers.

 Jazz Chisholm Game Info & Props vs. the Dodgers